mmd-yousefi/Unsupervised-Learning/README.md

 # Unsupervised-Learning
-Implementation of Some basic Unsupervised Learning algorithems.
+Implementation of some basic Unsupervised Learning algorithems.